canonical/netplan/doc/netplan-yaml.md

   - **fail-over-mac-policy** (scalar)

-    > Set whether to set all slaves to the same MAC address when adding
+    > Set whether to set all ports to the same MAC address when adding
     > them to the bond, or how else the system should handle MAC addresses.
     > The possible values are `none`, `active`, and `follow`.

   - **gratuitous-arp** (scalar)

     > Specify how many ARP packets to send after failover.
 Once a link is
-    > up on a new slave, a notification is sent and possibly repeated if
+    > up on a new port, a notification is sent and possibly repeated if
     > this value is set to a number greater than `1`.
 The default value
     > is `1` and valid values are between `1` and `255`.
 This only
     > affects `active-backup` mode.